adamay909/logicTools/ttexercises/README.md

 You could generate the list of sentences using [logicFormulas](https://github.com/adamay909/logicTools/tree/main/logicFormulas).
 The resulting LaTeX might want some extra editing like inserting question numbers but that's trivial work that any decent text editor can accomplish in just a few steps (each individual table starts with a line that begins with %%% followed by a single space and then the formula in the Polish notation; it's LaTeX so you can use the enumerate environment).
 This way, you can easily generate hundreds of thousands of truth table exercises in no time.

-The generated truth tables are 'wide' ones that I prefer and use in the text book.
+The generated truth tables are 'wide' ones that I prefer and use in the [textbook](https://github.com/adamay909/logicbook).
 You can switch to 'narrow' truth tables with the -narrow flag.

 ### Complete list of flags